VESPA LX / S SERIES

 The LX scooters have tasteful instrumentation (below left) with a digital clock (bottom), fuel gauge and quite a few indicator lights including a valuable oil pressure light.
 The fairly large glovebox is opened by pushing in the area where you insert the key.
 This is easy to use but it can be opened without the key which makes the area less secure.
 To prevent intruders, you need to need to turn the key to the lock position for the handlebars which also locks out the glovebox.

-The Vespa S is equipped with even nicer gauges with include a speedometer, fuel gauge, digital clock and several warning lights.
+The Vespa S is equipped with even nicer gauges which include a speedometer, fuel gauge, digital clock and several warning lights.
 The LX gauges lay protected behind a flat plastic panel whereas the S gauges are integrated into a beautiful chrome piece.
 The Vespa S wins the style award but the gauges are harder to clean and prone to collecting water.
 For 2013 Vespa remedied this somewhat with matte black gauges for the S that are less recessed.

 One downside to the LX gauges are the blinker indicator lights.
 Having separate indicators for the left and right blinkers that are on opposite sides of the dash means it takes too long to check if you’ve left a blinker on.
 The audible blinker indicator isn’t loud enough to hear at moderate speeds and the indicator lights are fairly dim, so brief seconds it takes to visually check if you’ve left a blinker on can somewhat unsafe.
 One other quirk with the gauges is that the fuel gauge isn’t very accurate.
 The top half of the fuel gauge represents maybe 25% of the tank, so confidence in the bottom of the tank is required to get the full range out of this scooter.

 The LX 150 shares the same engine as the departing ET4 150, while the 4-stroke LX 50 uses the same 50cc engine found in the ET4 50 (which wasn’t sold here as North America received the 2-stroke ET2 50).
+The Primavera and Sprint which replace the LX also use the same core motors but with some tweaks.

 The motors in both the 50cc and 150cc versions of these scooters have evolved over the years.
-Despite starting off as pretty standard fare in the early years (Air cooled, 2-valve, carbureted singles), 2009 to present 50cc models get 4-valves and 2010 and later 150cc models get fuel injection which eases starting and offers a small fuel economy and power increase.
+Despite starting off as pretty standard fare in the early years (Air cooled, 2-valve, carbureted singles), 2009 and later 50cc models get 4-valves and 2010 and later 150cc models get fuel injection which eases starting and offers a small fuel economy and power increase.
 It would be nice to see Vespa add liquid cooling, fuel injection (to the 50cc model) and 4-valves (to the 150cc models) to make these engines even more efficient ,but so far Vespa is reserving that technology for their large frame GT / GTS scooters.

 Yamaha had been the leader in this area as they have equipped both of their 50cc 4-stroke scooters with all of this technology.
 That’s a big part of the reason why Yamaha’s Vino 50 gets an honest 100 mpg and these 50cc’s from Vespa can only achieve 70-80 mpg.
 The power of the 50cc engine is adequate.
 It’s not as peppy as a 2-stroke 50cc’s like the departed Vespa ET2 50 but it’s adequately powerful and can reach 39mph (62km/hr) eventually.
 This is inline with the other 4-stroke 50cc motors on the market, all of which offer adequate but uninspiring performance.